 "To accept Christ is to know the meaning of the words, 'As He is, so are we in this world.'
 This means that we accept His friends as our friends, His enemies as our enemies, His ways as our ways, His rejection as our rejection, His cross as our cross, His life as our life, and His future as our future."

-Something else happens to the Christian who conforms to the world.
-He loses God's blessing on his life.
+Something else happens to the Christian who conforms to the world: he loses God's blessing on his life.
 A great man of God once said, "You can go where the people of this world go, and you can do the things they do, but you won't have any power with God."
 This is true.

-How can we keep from being deceived by Satan
+How can we keep from being deceived by Satan and his world-system?

 We must know the truth.
 We must have our minds renewed so that we can see things as God sees them.
 The Bible says,